Mejillones: History

 Also after the War of the Pacific, administrative organization began, which in the case of Mejillones would involve the preparation of urban planning in agreement with the existing type of port.
 This work was commissioned to naval engineer Emilio de Vitds.
 The plan, which was perhaps more realistic than those proposed before, was based on 63 city blocks and was completed with the Foundation Act (Acta de Fundación), signed by president Germán Riesco and dated February 7, 1906.

 In 1970, a majority vote approved the bill presented by Mayor Araya Cuadra to build a theater located across the rear of the Plaza Almirante Latorre.
 The work was carried out with the grant of a loan by the Ministry of Housing and Urban Development in the amount of $500,000.
 Such funding would not satisfy the completion of the project, and work stopped in 1972 pending the granting of a loan extension that failed to materialize by the time of the coup of the Armed Forces of September 11th of 1973.

+Mejillones is within a sacrifice zone in the Atacama and has eight coal-fired power stations as of 2024.
+Pollution of the seabed has resulted in a decline in fishing in the area.